sanaullahmohammed/slideshow-app/README.md

 # Slideshow App
-A simple slide show app made as part of an hiring assignment
+A simple [Slideshow App](https://sanaullahmohammed.github.io/slideshow-app/) made as part of an hiring assignment

 ## Task